Marcel1138/HappyLighting-for-PC/README.md

 To control your LED, you need the MAC address of the LED.

-You find the macwith this command
+You find the mac with this command
 "$ sudo hcitool lescan"

 I'll be honest, so far you can only turn the lamp on and off and change the colors.